dapr/components-contrib/Readme.md

 * [State Stores](state/Readme.md)
 * [Secret Stores](secretstores/Readme.md)

-For documentation on how components are being used in Actions in a language/platform agnostic way, visit [Actions Docs](https://github.com/actionscore/docs).
+For documentation on how components are being used in Dapr in a language/platform agnostic way, visit [Dapr Docs](https://github.com/dapr/docs).

 ## Developing components